pnc/basque/README.md

 ## Anti-pitch

-Anything you could do by running shell commands from SQLite, you could do by piping the output of those commands to SQLite using the incredibly [q](http://harelba.github.io/q/) library.
+Anything you could do by running shell commands from SQLite, you could do by piping the output of those commands to SQLite using the incredible [q](http://harelba.github.io/q/) tool.
 You probably want that instead.

 ## Remaining work